Amy Zaranek is a writer and editor from Michigan.

 Amy offers writing coach services, readings, and classroom visits, both in-person and virtually.

 She worked as a wrangler for four seasons on various ranches in Colorado, where she helped train horses and raise cattle and bison.
-She now lives and writes in northern Michigan.
+She now lives and writes in Metro Detroit.

 Thank you for visiting!